marcnewlin/mousejack-nes-controller/guide/build-guide.md

 ### 1. Radios, OLED, and microSD

-The radaios, OLED, and microSD reader all communicate over SPI.
+The radios, OLED, and microSD reader all communicate over SPI.
 This means that you will have unique CS and CE wires for each component, and then shared VDD/GND/MOSI/MISO/SCK.

 Each radio and the microSD reader needs to have the following pins wired up: